MQuy/mbrowser/Programming Rust 2nd.md

   ```
 - `into_iter` returns iterator which yields values, immutable references or mutable references is context dependent.
 While `iter` and `iter_mut` return iterator which yields `&T` and `&mut T`, respectively.
 - iterator adapter is the concept that consumes on iterator and build a new one with useful behaviors.
 There are two important points:
   - simply calling an adapter on an iterator doesn't consume any items, just returns a new iterator.
-In a chain of adapters, the only way to make any work actually get done is to call `next` on the final iterator.
+In a chain of adapters, the only way to make any work actually get done is to call `next` on the final iterator (output is lazy evaluation, each value is constructed via `next` call)
   ```rust
   ["earth", "water", "air", "fire"]
     .iter().map(|elt| println!("{}", elt)); // nothing happens until you actually demand a value via .next method